 Hue means the type of green color an emerald has.
 Most emeralds sold in the market today range from bluish-green to dark green.
 If the color is too yellowish or bluish, it is not an emerald and the value will be lower compared to the original emerald.

-The emerald market is saturated with Columbian emeralds and most Columbian emeralds have a more intense pure green color.
+The emerald market is saturated with Columbian emeralds and most of these crystals have a more intense pure green color.
 Whereas Zambian emeralds are said to have a cooler, more bluish-green color.

 Tone

-The tone of an emerald stone determines its value.
-It classifies the stone in terms of light and dark.
+The tone determines its value.
+It classifies it in terms of light and dark.
 A good quality, naturally occurring emerald falls somewhere between very light and very dark.

 Saturation

-The saturation of an emerald refers to the intensity and strength of the green color of the crystal.
+Saturation refers to the intensity and strength of the green color.
 Saturation can vary on a scale of dull to vivid.
 An emerald with dull saturation is likely to have more grey.
 Grey will reduce the saturation and give a dull look to the stone.
 Therefore, emeralds with visible grey should be avoided.

-When you are evaluating the color of an emerald for your jewelry, make sure you go for a crystal that is greenish in color, has a medium tone and vivid saturation.
-You can fall in love with the green color of emeralds with the right saturation and tone.
+When you are evaluating the color of an emerald for your jewelry, make sure you go for a crystal that is greenish in color and has a medium tone and vivid saturation.
+You can fall in love with the green color with the right saturation and tone.

 Clarity

-However, you need to be careful about the type of inclusions you see in an emerald crystal.
+However, you need to be careful about the type of inclusions you see.
 Typical emerald inclusions resemble branches and roots.
 So if you see inclusions that look like bubbles and big blotches, the emerald is not for you.

 Cut